united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/united-manufacturing-hub/sensorconnect/index.md

         },
         "/iolinkmaster/port[1]/iolinkdevice/pdin": {
             "code": 200,
-            "data": "0101" //--> this contains the actual data.
-In this example it is the buttonbar.
-This value changes when one is pressed.
+            "data": "0101" // This string contains the actual data from the sensor.
+In this example it is the data of a buttonbar.
+The value changes when one button is pressed.
+Interpreting this value automatically relies heavily on the IODD file of the specific sensor (information about which partition of the string holds what value (type, value name etc.)).
         },
         "/iolinkmaster/port[1]/iolinkdevice/vendorid": {
             "code": 200,